Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 To date, most studies of Fournier’s gangrene have been retrospective reviews.
 Therefore, the utility of extracting reliable prognostic information from these studies is minimal.

 In 1995, Laor and colleagues presented the severity index of Fournier’s gangrene (FGSI).
 The severity index of Fournier’s gangrene is based on the deviation of the reference ranges of the following clinical parameters:

 - Serum bicarbonate

-Each parameter is assigned a score between 0 and 4, and the highest values indicate a greater deviation from the normal.
-The severity index of Fournier’s gangrene represents the sum of all the values of the parameters.
+Each parameter is assigned a score between 0 and 4, and the highest values indicate a more significant deviation from the normal.
+The severity index of Fournier’s gangrene represents the sum of all the importance of the parameters.

-Laor and colleagues determined that a Fournier gangrene severity index greater than 9 correlates with increased mortality.
+Labor and colleagues determined that a Fournier gangrene severity index greater than nine correlates with increased mortality.
 The severity index of Fournier’s gangrene has been validated in several retrospective studies.